| Unique ID issued by UMIN | UMIN000058037 |

 3. At least three months have passed since the introduction of the CPAP telemonitoring system.

-B) No CPAP usage at all during the past three months (for example, due to business trips, caring for family members, or other social reasons resulting in an inability to use CPAP, and for whom improvement in adherence through this intervention is not expected).
+B) No CPAP usage at all during the past 1 month (for example, due to business trips, caring for family members, or other social reasons resulting in an inability to use CPAP, and for whom improvement in adherence through this intervention is not expected).

 C) Working night shifts twice or more a week.